-CMOs need to work with their finance and procurement counterparts to understand the factors driving marketing costs and identify efficiencies.
+CMOs need to work with their finance and procurement counterparts to understand the factors that optimize marketing spend and increase return and efficiency.

 There was a time when marketing spend was able to keep pace with market needs.
 Not anymore.

 With customer demands increasing, technologies evolving, and the number of marketing channels proliferating, it has become very difficult for marketing to meet its operational goals while staying on budget.